The Solent Forum

 Bucklers Hard Yacht Harbour © Beaulieu River Management

-The statutory guidance requires that LNRS follow administrative boundaries into the inter tidal zone only as far as mean low water.
-In May 2024, Defra clarified that Responsible Authorities (RAs) should not include marine at this time and that work is underway at the Marine Management Organisation (MMO) to explore how spatial planning for marine nature recovery might develop in the future.
+The Solent's coastal community is working towards the recovery of nature in both the marine and coastal environments.
+In January 2024, the Solent Forum worked with the Responsible Authorities (RAs) to host a workshop to support the development of the coastal aspects of the Local Nature Recovery Strategies (LNRS).
+The statutory guidance requires that LNRS follow administrative boundaries as far as mean low water.
+In May 2024, Defra clarified that RAs should not include marine; work is underway at the Marine Management Organisation (MMO) to explore how spatial planning for marine nature recovery might develop in the future.

 The Forum continues to have an ambition to promote recovery for both marine and coast ensuring the links between marine and the coastal margins and estuaries; the Solent Seascape Project is key to developing successful long term Solent nature recovery.
 The Forum proposes to: